gracecarrillo/course-in-a-box-java/README.md

 <br><br>

 <p align="justify">
-Android is an open source and Linux-based operating system for mobile devices such as smartphones and tablet computers.
-Android was developed by the Open Handset Alliance, led by Google, and other companies.
-This tutorial is for beginners to help them understand basic Android programming.
+JAVA was developed by Sun Microsystems Inc in 1991, later acquired by Oracle Corporation.
+It was developed by James Gosling and Patrick Naughton.
+It is a simple programming language.
+Writing, compiling and debugging a program is easy in java.
+It helps to create modular programs and reusable code.

 </p>

 <p align="justify">
-In this crash course, you'll learn how to build and run your first Android app in the  Kotlin programming language.
-Since Android took the world by storm, developers have had few alternatives to Java for app development.
-Java was the programming language that the most advanced phones were using to run their native apps on their proprietary operating systems.
-But Kotlin is a modern programming language solution for Android and is now one of the most loved programming languages out there.
-It’s poised to dominate Android app development.
+In this crash course, you will see how to write, compile and run a java program, learn java syntax, code conventions and several ways to run a java program.
 </p>
 ---

 This course was created using the [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template) and following the tutorial at [howto.p2pu.org](http://howto.p2pu.org)

-The materials were develope based on the tutorial "Build Your First Android App in Kotlin" available here under APACHE License: https://codelabs.developers.google.com/codelabs/build-your-first-android-app-kotlin/#0
+The materials were developed based on Oracle documentation: https://docs.oracle.com/javase/tutorial/